Investing

 FDI in Figures

-Turkey’s investment climate is positively influenced by its favourable demographics and strategic geographical position, providing access to multiple regional markets, and has one of the most liberal legal regimes for FDI among OECD members.
-The country has adopted a series of legislative reforms to facilitate the reception of foreign investment, such as the creation of the Investment Office of the Presidency of the Republic of Turkey, a showcase of the efforts undertaken to attract foreign operators, and the publication of the government’s Foreign Direct Investment Strategy 2021-23.
+Türkiye’s investment climate is positively influenced by its favourable demographics and strategic geographical position, providing access to multiple regional markets, and has one of the most liberal legal regimes for FDI among OECD members.
+The country has adopted a series of legislative reforms to facilitate the reception of foreign investment, such as the creation of the Investment Office of the Presidency of the Republic of Türkiye, a showcase of the efforts undertaken to attract foreign operators.
 FDI inflows improved in the light of the development of public-private partnerships for major infrastructure projects, the measures to streamline administrative procedures and strengthen intellectual property protection, the end of FDI screening and the structural reforms carried out as part of the EU accession process.
-The factors hindering FDI development include the instability of the Turkish lira, as evidenced by the currency crises that regularly break out and bring its value to record lows, excessive bureaucracy, a slow judicial system, macroeconomic instability, frequent changes in the legal and regulatory environment, and the proximity of conflicts in the Middle East.
-Overall, Turkey has a favourable business climate, ranking 45th out of 82 countries in the Economist Business Environment and 47th in the 2023 Global Competitiveness Ranking.
-It is also at the 102nd spot out of 184 countries in the 2023 Index of Economic Freedom.
+There are no general restrictions on foreign ownership or control.
+However, foreign investors in certain sectors are under growing pressure to partner with local companies and transfer technology.
+These localization requirements are often included in government tenders, effectively mandating a local partner and some local production.
+All investors, regardless of nationality, encounter similar challenges: macroeconomic instability, excessive bureaucracy, a slow judicial system, relatively high and inconsistently applied taxes, and frequent changes in the legal and regulatory framework.
+Although the government aims to enhance the investment climate, progress on structural reforms to establish a more transparent, fair, and modern business environment has been slow.
+Moreover, the country is exposed to the conflicts in the Middle East.
+Overall, Türkiye has a favourable business climate, ranking 53rd in the World Competitiveness Ranking 2024.
+It is also at the 102nd spot out of 184 countries in the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022